 Recommended previous knowledge

-- 5 credits overlap with GEO4410 – Glacial and periglacial geomorphology
+- 5 credits overlap with GEO9411 – Field Course in Glacial and Periglacial Geomorphology/Geocryology.

-- 5 credits overlap with GEO9411 – Field course in glacial and periglacial geomorphology/geocryology
+- 5 credits overlap with GEO4410 – Glacial and Periglacial Geomorphology.

 This course consist of a 5-8 days supervised field course and excursion.
-During the field course, intensive lectures are given every day (c.
-10 hours).
-It has to be delivered a project report demanding on substantial work after end of the field course (group work).
-The project rapport is based on data gathered during the field course, and has be approved in fullfilment to pass the course.
+During the field course, intensive lectures are given every day (ca. 10 hours).
+It has to be delivered a project report demanding substantial work after the end of the field course (group work).
+The project report is based on data gathered during the field course and has to be approved in order to pass the course.